 One key phenomenon missing from this list and Ms. Chan’s post is an explanation of why innovation becomes more difficult as companies move through their natural lifecycle.

 When a company first starts the corporate environment encourages entrepreneurialism.
 Experimentation and the high risk of trying new products and services are welcomed during the Startup stage.
-The company has not yet created a strong value chain so the risk of innovation is much more advantageous because there is very little risk to alienating the customers, partners, and suppliers in a, yet to be established, value chain.
+The company has not yet created a strong value chain, so the risk of innovation is much more advantageous because there is very little risk of alienating the customers, partners, and suppliers in a, yet to be established, value chain.
 However, that paradigm will change quickly once the company has defined the products and services that create the next phase in the company’s march towards maturity, the Rapid Growth phase.
 Often when a company enters this phase a signal that things have changed from an innovative to execution-based culture is the exodus of the original founders and employees that launched the company.
 A company that is growing no longer places great value in innovation and therefore the original founders no longer fit this new phase of the company.
 As the company changes from the frenetic phase and uncertainty of the Startup to the Growth stage new innovative ideas are valued less in comparison to ideas about how to best execute processes that produce rapid growth.
 And as a result, the skills and values of the entrepreneur are also less valued compared to excellent management and execution skills.

 However, this very lifecycle eventually ends up creating a blind spot for the organization especially as it reaches maturity and continues to move up the value chain chasing more profitable growth.
 This is demonstrated by Professor Clayton Christensen in his models of innovation.